hjboisvert/theaterofthemind/TOTM_BRITTA_VR/README.md

 * Blink Curved.shader (eye open / eye closed effects.
 Used by BlinkEffect component, change parameters in BlinkEffect.cs if needed)

+## Possible Improvements
+* May want something other than black screen when users put on headset before fading in.
+Possibly floating image asset of the poster in Britta's room
+* Try adjusting Y-axis rotation of eye cameras in VR to see what effect this has on doubling and near/far focus.
+* Have TOTM_VR listen for parameters from BROADCAST.
+Have BROADCAST send params when a new client sends first heartbeat.
+Could add sliders in ofx app for some of these.
+  * Network buffer time
+  * Video dimensions (for scaling)
+  * Fadein / fadeout time
+  * Camera height (and maybe rotation)
+  * Fisheye K value
+  * Periphery mask width / height

 ## Misc Links
 * [Big dev doc](https://docs.google.com/document/d/1dYk7BQNIYa2w9gIE8wetXxKf6VH5tuNBUVAaHY0cm_c) covering May - July 2021
 * [Article](https://cloud.google.com/architecture/gpu-accelerated-streaming-using-webrtc#gstreamer_pipeline) on live streaming with gpu-accelerated gstreamer.
 I based parameters for the nvidia gpu encoder on the ones used here